pmpk20/WinterPaper/README.md

 - Current issues:
   - The *model.rds* and *unconditionalWTP* are too large for github so do not appear here.
 - I have anonymised all location data where possible.
-  - The raw coordinates and postcodes inthe survey data now direct to the University of Kent.
-  - The processed postcodes and coordinates are now generalised to much larger areas than we used.
   - For the full survey data please email the RELATE Project.

 ------------------------------